Seemabaddha

-Seemabaddha (সীমাবদ্ধ Shimabôddho; English title: Company Limited) is a 1971 social drama Bengali film directed by Satyajit Ray.
+Seemabaddha (English title: Company Limited) is a 1971 social drama Bengali film directed by Satyajit Ray.
 It is based on the novel Seemabaddha by Mani Shankar Mukherjee.
 It stars Barun Chanda, Harindranath Chattopadhyay, and Sharmila Tagore in lead roles.
 The film was the second entry in Ray's Calcutta trilogy, which included Pratidwandi (The Adversary) (1970) and Jana Aranya (The Middleman) (1976).
 The films deal with the rapid modernization of Calcutta, rising corporate culture and greed, and the futility of the rat race.
 The film won the FIPRESCI Award at the 33rd Venice International Film Festival, and the National Film Award for Best Feature Film in 1971.